Sumgait: Parks and gardens

 In addition to Nasimi Culture and Leisure Park, the city administration built Ludwigshafen Park in 1997 in celebration of the 20th anniversary of twin-city relations between Ludwigshafen and Sumgait.
 In 1999, Heydar Aliyev Park and Luna Park were built in the rapidly growing city.

 Sports

 The city has one professional football team competing in the top-flight of Azerbaijani football – Sumgayit, currently playing in the Azerbaijan Premier League.

 Transportation

-Public transport

 The city had a tram system that functioned from 1959 to 2003.
-Sumgait's trolleybus system at its height, it consisted of eight lines and existed until 2006.

-On June 3, 2015, in Baku, President of Azerbaijan Ilham Aliyev opened the reconstructed Baku-Sumgait Railway with trains taking 40 minutes from Baku to Sumgait.
+Sumgait's trolleybus system at its height consisted of eight lines and existed until 2006.
+On 3 June 2015, in Baku, President of Azerbaijan Ilham Aliyev opened the reconstructed Baku-Sumgait Railway with trains of Baku suburban railway taking 40 minutes from Baku to Sumgait.

 Education

 As of 2011, Sumgait boasted 49 schools, 13 vocational and music schools, Sumgait Private Turkish High School and a teachers' institute.

 The only university in the city is Sumqayit State University.
 The university has seven departments and approximately 4000 students.